tomyitav/graphql-server-typed/readme.md

 ## Connect to the server from client app

 See the following [example](https://github.com/tomyitav/apollo-angular-client-starter) on how to connect to the server using apollo-angular.
-The project demonstrates using Queries, Mutations and Subscriptions.